lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 * Develop "intelligent accountability" for AI-assisted decisions }

+\newslide{Reverse Mentoring and Listening Culture}

+\notes{When the information topography is being disrupted we need to make sure we are taking in a broad spectrum of opinons.
+The approach of "do as I say" can be effective when there's certainty and a need for an aligned resource.
+But in domains of uncertainty learning from the wider team becomes key.
+Leaders must supress their tendency to express their dominance, and create safe spaces to better understand how the business is reacting.}

+\slides{
+* In disruptive times, learn from below as well as above.
+* Exploration meetings that take into account all opinions.
+}

+\include{_business/includes/gorilla-conclusion.md}

 <!-- ============================================================ -->
 <!-- EXERCISE 3: HORIZON SCANDAL - FAILURES OF JUDGMENT -->
 <!-- ============================================================ -->